-To provide a fun and welcoming space for families to interact with their children, free from conflict, judgement and bias, while maintaining safety and dignity for all parties involved.
+To provide a welcoming space for families to interact with their children, free from conflict, judgement and bias, while maintaining safety and dignity for all parties involved.

 What We Provide

-We also hope to incorporate non-grant clients for Supervised Visitation at a rate per hour in the future, for families who do not qualify as low-income under the Access to Visitation Program.
+We also hope to incorporate non-grant clients for supervised visitation at a rate per hour in the future, for families who do not or no longer qualify for services under the Access to Visitation Grant Program.